Limoncello? How to make it yourself

 Now cut the lemon zest into thin strips.
 Put these into a large, clean jar and then pour the vodka over.
 Don’t worry about using expensive vodka, cheap is good.

 Cover the jar with a tightly fitting lid and leave for a week to steep.
 Kilner jars are ideal for the job.
 Shake the jar each day, and the liquid will begin to turn yellow, and the peel loses its colour.
-Keep it in a cool dark place.
+Please keep it in a cool dark place.

 After a week, put the caster sugar in a heatproof bowl and pour the boiling water over it.
 Stir until the sugar has fully dissolved, creating a syrup.
 Now add the vodka and lemon peel mixture and leave for a further week to blend.
 Again, shake the jar each day.